Wednesday, March 10, 2010

 I see crafty items for sale in online store that use other peoples characters and brands all the time and I really think most people don't realize they are doing anything wrong.
 I've also seen people get really upset when their item listings are pulled because of copyright infringement.

-I understand it took time and money to make those items but at the end of the day it's stealing from the person who created that character or brand if you're selling your items without permission.
+I understand it took time and money to make those items but at the end of the day if you're selling items without permission it's stealing from the person who created that character or brand.

-This may not be a popular statement.
-And some crafters feel it's a David and Goliath thing- crafters are small and most of the people or companies that own these brands are big, so why should they care.
-I always try to think of it were my character and I'd be upset if someone decided to use something I created without my permission.
+This may not be a popular stance to take, some crafters feel it's a David and Goliath thing- crafters are small and most of the people or companies that own these brands are big "so why should they care".

-So what should you do if you want to make something using someone else's character.
+So what should you do if you want to make something using someone else's intellectual property.

 Ask permission!
 Contact the person/company that owns what you'd like to use, the worst that can happen is they say No. But that's a heck of a lot better than losing time, money and possible having a legal team sending you letters.